Table of Contents

 Incidence of Anaphylaxis in Anesthesia

-There is a great variation in the reporting of incidences of anaphylactic reactions during surgery.
-This is due to the difficulty in reporting the total number of cases undergoing anesthesia as well as due to the difficulties in diagnosing anesthesia-related anaphylaxis.
-The incidence is reported to vary between 1 in 4,000 to 1 in 20,000 cases with more adult women than men being affected.
+There is significant variation in the reporting of incidences of anaphylactic reactions during surgery.
+This is due to the difficulty in reporting the total number of cases undergoing anesthesia as well as to the difficulties in diagnosing anesthesia-related anaphylaxis.
+The incidence rate is reported to vary between 1 in 4,000 to 1 in 20,000 cases, with more adult women than men being affected.

 Pathogenesis of Anaphylaxis in Anesthesia

 Anaphylaxis means “against protection” and usually occurs when an individual is re-exposed to an antigen.
 An anaphylactic reaction is a type I hypersensitivity reaction in which IgE is released from mast cells and basophils.
-This is followed by the release of inflammatory mediators like histamine, leukotrienes, bradykinin, and platelet activating factor.
+This is followed by the release of inflammatory mediators such as histamine, leukotrienes, bradykinin, and platelet–activating factor.

 Histamine, or a complement/bradykinin cascade, is initiated with the activation of tyrosine kinase and the influx of calcium into the mast cells and basophils, irrespective of the initial antigen.
 This leads to the release of histamine, tryptase, chymase, carboxypeptidase A3, and proteoglycans.
 In addition, there is activation of COXs, lipoxygenases, and phospholipase A2, and the release of prostaglandins, leukotrienes, and platelet-activating factor.
 Other cytokines such as IL-6, Il-33, and TNF-alpha are also released.

 Gq/G11 mediate opening of the vascular endothelial barrier.
 Histamine, along with other vasodilators, causes vasodilatation with pooling of blood peripherally and increased vascular permeability.
 This, in turn, leads to reduced systemic vascular resistance, hypovolemia, hypotension, and circulatory collapse.
 Histamine also causes bronchospasm, while leukotrienes cause peripheral airway spasm leading to airway obstruction, laryngeal edema, and asphyxiation followed by death.

-It can occur with first exposure to the antigen too.
-This is due to cross-reactions between various drugs and products administered in rapid succession, or due to latex allergy.
+Anaphylaxis can also occur with the first exposure to an antigen.
+This is due to cross-reactions between various drugs and products administered in rapid succession, or to latex allergy.
 Adverse reactions to drugs used during anesthesia can be of two types:

 Etiology of Anaphylaxis in Anesthesia

-The causes for anaphylaxis during anesthesia in order of frequency are:
+Causes of anaphylaxis during anesthesia include, in order of frequency:

-Muscle relaxants: Most of the anaphylactic reactions are due to muscle relaxants with an incidence of 1 in 6,500 cases.
+- Muscle relaxants: Anaphylactic reactions due to muscle relaxants occur at a rate of 1 in 6,500 cases.
 Succinylcholine, atracurium, pancuronium, and vecuronium have been reported to cause these reactions.